 - Calculation and Quarterly Payment of Advance Tax

 - Filing of Income Tax Returns (Tax will be payable at a flat rate of 30% plus Education Cess)

-- Tax Audit – Mandatory in case sales, turnover or gross receipts of a business exceed Rs.
+- Tax Audit – Mandatory in case sales, turnover, or gross receipts of a business exceeds Rs.
 One Crore in the previous year relevant to the assessment year.

 - Filing of Tax Audit Report

 A Private Limited Company has to maintain various statutory registers and records as required by the Company law such as Register of shares, Register of Members, Register of Directors, etc. Besides, Incorporation documents of the company, Resolutions of the meetings of the Board of Directors, Minutes of the Board Meetings and Annual General Meeting, etc are also required to be preserved by the Company.

 Such records are to be kept at the registered office of the company and shall be open for inspection to its members during business hours.
 Also, the books of account of every company relating to a period of at least eight financial years should be preserved and kept in good order.

 Besides Annual Filings, there are various other compliances which need to be done as and when an event takes place in the Company.
 Instances of such events are: